dvsekhvalnov/jose-jwt/README.md

 signed tokens and will throw `JoseException` when applied on encrypted token.

 With JWE JSON (RFC 7516) serialized tokens `JweToken JWE.Headers()` method can be used for same purpose.
-It will parse JSON structre into `JweToken` object and pre-populate effective headers (`JweRecipient.JoseHeader` property, see [JWE](#decoding-json-serialized-encrypted-content)) per every recipient in token.
+It will parse JSON structure into `JweToken` object and pre-populate effective headers (`JweRecipient.JoseHeader` property, see [JWE](#decoding-json-serialized-encrypted-content)) per every recipient in token.
 But will not perform actual decryption or integrity verification.

 **Security warning: please note, you should NOT rely on infromation extracted by given helpers without performing token validation as second step.**